lokman1313/lokman1313/README.md

 # 🚀 Featured Projects

 ## 💡 Idea Vault
-A modern platform to share, explore, and organize ideas.
+A modern platform to share, explore, and organize ideas with a clean and responsive user experience.

 🌐 Live Demo
 https://idea-vault-vert.vercel.app/